 Although our ubiquitous beer fits many of these definitions, still the Magen Avraham and Vilna Gaon ruled that in Ashkenaz, beer has lost its status of ‘Chamar Medina’.
 Also, due to the whole machlokes regarding defining ‘Chamar Medina’, as well as the fact that many authorities rule that if wine is available, it trumps beer’s use for Havdalah, consequently, many poskim are hesitant about fulfilling the mitzvah of Havdalah with beer in this day and age.
 Additionally, based on how beer is viewed nowadays, and especially in Eretz Yisrael, several poskim, including the Chazon Ish, rule that beer would no longer be considered ‘Chamar Medina’.

-Conversely, many contemporary authorities do confirm beer as ‘Chamar Medina’, even nowadays; yet, they still generally maintain wine’s superiority for Havdalah.
+Conversely, many contemporary authorities do indeed confirm beer as ‘Chamar Medina’, even nowadays; yet, they still generally maintain wine’s superiority for Havdalah.

-What To Do?
+What To Drink?

 So now that we explained that there is a three-way machlokes, what’s the bottom line?

 Generally speaking, Sefardim follow the ruling of the Shulchan Aruch and the adult who makes the Havdalah should drink the wine.
 Most mainstream Ashkenazim follow the Rema’s psak and try to find a child in the proper age range (approx. 6 - 9).
 If one cannot be found, then an adult should drink the wine.
-Yet, surprisingly, several contemporary Ashkenazic poskim, including Rav Yosef Chaim Zonnenfeld, the Chazon Ish, and Rav Shlomo Zalman Auerbach, held that it is preferable to follow the ruling of the Shulchan Aruch and an adult should rather drink the wine.
+Yet, surprisingly, several contemporary Ashkenazic poskim, including Rav Yosef Chaim Zonnenfeld, the Chazon Ish, and Rav Shlomo Zalman Auerbach, held that it is preferable to follow the ruling of the Shulchan Aruch and an adult should rather drink the wine than a child.

-But what of the Aruch Hashulchan’s beer solution?
-This author was told by mv”r Rav Yaakov Blau zt”l that although he personally held that it was preferable to drink the wine, nonetheless, if one was accustomed to making Havdalah on beer, or if one’s minhag was to do so on Motzai Shabbos Chazon, then he is allowed to continue doing so, even in Eretz Yisrael.
-On the other hand, this author has heard from Rav Efraim Greenblatt shlit”a (the Rivevos Efraim) that one may make Havdalah with beer on Motzai Shabbos Chazon, with no compunction.
+In somewhat of a contrast, mv”r Rav Yaakov Blau zt”l told this author that although he personally held that it was preferable for an adult to drink the Havdalah wine, nonetheless, he gave dispensation to one who was accustomed to making Havdalah on beer, or one whose minhag was to do so on Motzai Shabbos Chazon, to continue doing so, even in Eretz Yisrael.
+Rav Shlomo Zalman Auerbach zt”l held similarly.

-However one ends up making Havdalah this Motzai Shabbos [make sure to discuss this with your rabbinic advisor in advance], it is important for us all to remember that these restrictions were instituted by our Rabbanim as a public show of mourning during the most devastating time period on the timeline of the Jewish year.
+However one ends up making Havdalah this Motzai Shabbos [make sure to discuss this with your local rabbinic advisor in advance], it is important for us all to remember that these restrictions were instituted by our Rabbanim as a public show of mourning during the most devastating time period on the timeline of the Jewish year.
 Our goal should be to utilize these restrictions as a catalyst for inspiration towards Teshuva.
 It is worthwhile to do so, as well.
 As the Gemara relates, everyone who observes and properly demonstrates their personal mourning over the destruction of Yerushalayim will merit seeing its rejoicing.

 The author wishes to acknowledge R’ Zvi Ryzman’s sefer Ratz KaTzvi (on Hilchos Shabbos Ch.
 15), which contains a wealth of information on the parameters of ‘Chamar Medina’ and has been extremely useful in writing this article.